davidkong-123/chess/README.md

    Pawn promotion would additionally specify the piece type to which the pawn is promoted: ```move e7 e8 Q```.

+4. Setup enters setup mode, within which you can set up your own initial board configurations.
+This can only be done when a game is not currently running.
+Within setup mode, the following language is used:

+   – + K e1 places the piece K (i.e., white king in this case) on the square e1.
+If a piece is already on that square, it is replaced.
+The board should be redisplayed.

+   – - e1 removes the piece from the square e1 and then redisplays the board.
+If there is no piece at that square, take no action.

+   – = colour makes it colour’s turn to go next.

+   – done leaves setup mode.

 <p align="right">(<a href="#top">back to top</a>)</p>